20190109_100259.jpg

 -Victor E. Frankle

 I believe this emotional distress, internal conflict, lower degree of internal and external connection resulting from unprocessed trauma can become progressively more problematic for the relationship we have with ourselves and our external connections with our friends, significant others, parents, co-workers, or even our own children.
-Facilitating a process of improving the quality of connection a client has with themselves utilizing the orientations in the Therapy section of this site has shown through research to yield reductions in emotional distress, intrusive thoughts, and internal conflicts along with increased feelings of relief, inner peace, and calm, which in addition to improving our relationship with ourselves can of course also have a positive effect on our external relationships.
+Facilitating a process of improving the quality of connection a client has with themselves utilizing the orientations in the Therapy section of this site has shown through research to yield reductions in emotional distress, intrusive thoughts, and internal conflicts along with increased feelings of relief, inner peace, and calm, which in addition to improving our relationship with ourselves can of course also have a positive effect on the ways we show up in our external relationships.

 Logo.jpg